dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/custom-cicd-pipelines/3-dbt-cloud-job-on-merge.md

 name: run dbt Cloud job on push

 # This filter says only run this job when there is a push to the main branch
-# This works off the assumption that you've restrictred this branch to only all PRs to push to the deafult branch
+# This works off the assumption that you've restricted this branch to only all PRs to push to the default branch
 # Update the name to match the name of your default branch
 on:
   push: